KTH-LangSec/jpf-dyncover/README.md

 ## Install

+- Make sure you are using Java 6.

-- DynCoVer requires [Z3](https://github.com/Z3Prover/z3).
-You can manually install Z3 for your platform and make sure that Z3 is in your path.
+- DynCoVer requires [Z3](https://github.com/Z3Prover/z3), you can manually install Z3 for your platform and make sure that Z3 is in your path.
 DynCoVer is known to work with Z3 version 4.8; it may or may not work with more recent versions.

-- You may also need to install ant.
+- You also need to install ant 1.7.
   Test: running `ant -version` in a terminal should return `Apache Ant version 1.7.1 compiled on September 8 2010` or something similar.

 - Clone the repo, or download it as a ZIP file.